tteofili/tteofili.github.io/_posts/2020-10-21-trustyai_xai.md

 Nowadays AI based systems and decision services are widely used in industry in a wide range of domains, like financial services and health care.
 Such large adoption poses some concerns about how much we, as humans, can rely on these systems when they are involved in taking important decisions.
-Are such services fair whenk making decisions ?
+Are such services fair when making decisions ?
 What are such systems giving importance to, when providing recommendations in supporting decision makers ?
 All in all, can we trust them ?

 The above issues particularly affect machine learning techniques like deep learning which, more than others, are considered "opaque" as they're hard to interpret and understand.